Skip to content

 • AlloyDB row-level security enforces tenant scoping at the query layer — application code can't accidentally leak across tenants.

-• Service-to-service calls carry tenant_id in the signed AuthContext token from core-svc.
+• Service-to-service calls carry tenant_id in the signed AuthContext token produced by core-svc on top of GT Console's module-level decision.

 What activation would require